 Although it doesn’t look like it’s floating from up on the balcony, once you get to the bottom, you’ll soon see that there are small inlet rivers that flow through it.
 This is from the body of water that lies under the phumdi.

 There are usually a few large wooden boats parked on the banks of the lake for boat rides.
 I was told that foreigners couldn’t go on a shared boat ride and I had to pay more for a private boat.

-But, seeming as it was only 250 rupees I didn’t mind.
+But, seeing as it was only 250 rupees I didn’t mind.
 Pretty good for a private charter!
-So, my tuk-tuk driver, the boatman/guide and I took off.
+So, my tuk-tuk driver, the boatman/guide, and I took off.